netdata/netdata/packaging/installer/README.md

 Netdata is proud to present it's own flavour of binary packages for the most common operating systems that comply with .RPM and .DEB packaging formats.
 We have currently released .RPM versions with version [1.16.0](https://github.com/netdata/netdata/releases/tag/v1.16.0).
 We are planning to release packages following the .DEB format on one of the following releases.
 Our current packaging infrastructure provider is [Package Cloud](https://packagecloud.io).
+Netdata is committed to support installation of our solution to all operating systems.
+This is a constant battle for Netdata, as we strive to automate and make things easier for our users.
+For the operating system support matrix, please visit our [distributions](../DISTRIBUTIONS.md) support page.

 We provide two separate repositories, one for our stable releases and one for our nightly releases.
 1. Stable releases